oizpans/feathers-version-checker/README.md

 <h4> Server Implementation </h4>

-In your app.hooks.js you can use it this way:
+In your app.hooks.js or users.hooks.js or any hooks you want, you can use it this way:

 ```
 const pfc = require('feathers-hooks-common');